240708-NET/Jean-LucQuatremain/P0/UserStory.md

 - I should be able to attack the enemy
 - The enemy should be able to attack me
 - I should be able to see my health and the enemy's health
-- If I defeat an enemy I should be rewarded
+- If I defeat an enemy I should be rewarded in multi-enemy games
 - If I defeat all enemies I should win the game
 - If I am defeated I should lose the game
 - Defeat is labeled as health reching 0